higherkindness/mu-haskell/docs/db.md

 ## This actually does not work

-Maybe you might have noticed that this example is not going to work yet, until we tell `persistent` what is our migration.
+Maybe you might have noticed that this example is not going to work yet.
+Unless you created `example.db` yourself, we need to define a "migration".
+Migrations are not actually *required* by Persistent, they are just a simple way to get an Sqlite database up and running.

 We need a small tweak in our `Schema.hs`:

 ```diff
 - mkPersist sqlSettings [persistLowerCase|